f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 .. image:: images/rseries_performance_and_sizing/image21.png
   :width: 45%

 .. image:: images/rseries_performance_and_sizing/image22.png
   :width: 45%

 .. image:: images/rseries_performance_and_sizing/image23.png
   :width: 45%

 To compare performance of iSeries vs. rSeries first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get an apples-to-apples comparison.
 In a typical sizing exercise, it is normal to look at the overall performance of the device and divide by the # of vCPUs in the system to come up with a per vCPU sizing metric.
 Since rSeries dedicates some of its vCPU processing to the F5OS platform layer, they are removed from the overall sizing exercise calculations so that sizing doesn’t get skewed.
-As an example, take the overall r5900 performance metrics then divide by the total vCPU’s in the system (32), then subtract the 6 vCPU’s for the F5OS platform layer.
+As an example, take the overall r5900 performance metrics then divide by the total vCPU’s in the system (32) minus the 6 vCPU’s for the F5OS platform layer.

-i.e. r5900 has 32 vCPUs.
-Take the published Layer7 perfromance of 4.3M RPS and divide by (32 vCPUs - 6 vCPU's used by F5OS) to get a per vCPU performance metric.
+i.e. The r5900 has 32 vCPUs.
+Take the published Layer7 performance of 4.3M RPS and divide by (32 vCPUs - 6 vCPU's used by F5OS) to get a per vCPU performance metric.
 For the PAYG variants you would also subtract the vCPU's disabled via licensing, and use the published layer7 metric for that specific platform. i.e. r5800 has 32vCPU's, 6 are used by F5OS, and 8 are disabled via licensing.
-Published L7 performance for r5800 is 3.3M RPS divided by (32 total vCPU's minus 6 vCPU's for F5OS ans 8 vCPU's that are disabled).
+Published L7 performance for r5800 is 3.3M RPS divided by (32 total vCPU's minus 6 vCPU's for F5OS and 8 vCPU's that are disabled).

 By not including the vCPU's dedciated to F5OS, you'll get a much more accurate assesment of what an individual vCPU can forward in theory.
-You also have to consider that rSeries has more modern processors which are more efficient and can boost to higher rates than previous generation processors so looking at aggregate processor speed (total Ghz) as the only means of sizing may not be sufficient to get accurate sizing.
+Looking at aggregate processor speed (total Ghz) as the only means of sizing may not be sufficient to get accurate sizing since tenants are in use, and they will only receove a fraction of the total vCPU resources.

 **Relative CPU Scale** is a numeric grade-based comparison where the overall CPU capacity/horsepower of the system is given a rating.
 The rating is an easy way to compare different BIG-IP platforms.
 The Relative CPU Scale is calculated by taking the total # of CPU’s in a system (not including those used by F5OS platform layer) and multiplying that by the speed that the processors run.
 This will result in an aggregate CPU Ghz for the platform .
 Then take the Aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
 All other platforms are then given a numeric grade of how many times faster it is than the BIG-IP 2000s platform.
 This results in a simple numeric rating system to compare platforms that combines CPU speed with the number of CPU’s.